alexlop29/the-velma-api/README.md

 - Need to test passing invalid token
 - non existing character in /characters/search should produce 404 - not found (check all)
 - function to check for duplicate records
+- need to add error handling in graphql endpoint
+- need to unit tests